christran85-cyber/enterprise-security-operations-lab/README.md

 showed that the Juice Shop container was no longer running.

-The complete container list was then examined:
+The complete container list was examined with:

 ```bash
 sudo docker ps -a